robbyt/go-supervisor/README.md

 ## Quick Start

-To begin using the go-supervisor, you first need to define your "runnable" with a few functions.
-At very least it needs to have a `Run(ctx context.Context) error` and `Stop()`, implementing the Runnable interface.
-Additional capabilities can be implemented in your code, and the supervisor will take advantage of them while running.
-See `supervisor/interfaces.go` for more info.
+Define a runnable service by implementing the Runnable interface with `Run(ctx context.Context) error` and `Stop()` methods.
+Additional capabilities (Reloadable, Stateable) can be implemented as needed.
+See `supervisor/interfaces.go` for interface details.

 ```go
 package main